 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates we will replace it with a hotel of equal value and quality level.
 We will give you exact accommodation details upon booking confirmation.

 Breakfast is included on each day.
-For lunch and dinner, you will have many choices of restaurants and grocery stores all along the way.
+For lunch and dinner, you will have many restaurants and grocery stores choices all along the way.
 Once you arrive at your accommodation, best would be to ask the local hosts for the best places to eat around.

-- Overnight stays with breakfast in nice hotels based on an en-suite double/twin room
+- 10 overnights with breakfast in nice hotels based on an en-suite double/twin room as detailed in the itinerary

 - Map of the area and GPX tracks that can be loaded on your smartphone or GPS device